Non-semisimple link and manifold invariants for symplectic fermions: Link invariants from tensor ideals and modified traces

 called the \emph{braiding}, satisfying the hexagon axioms, see e.g.~\cite[Ch.\,8]{EGNO}.
 The inverse is drawn with the opposite crossing.
-Since ideals are replete, there is no distinction between left, right and two-sided ideals in a braided category.
-Let $\tensIdeal$ be an ideal in a braided category.
-Then $\tensIdeal$ is closed under taking duals, i.e.\ $X \in \tensIdeal$ implies $\dualL{X}, \dualR{X} \in \tensIdeal$, see \cite[Lem.\,3.1.2]{GKP_generalized-trace-and-mod-dim-rib-cat}.
-For example, the zig-zag identities for the left duality maps exhibit $\dualL{X}$ as a retract of $\dualL{X} \otimes X \otimes \dualL{X}$.
-The latter object lies in $\tensIdeal$ as ideals are two-sided. \end{remark}
+Since ideals are replete, there is no distinction between left, right and two-sided ideals in a braided category. \end{remark}